-“This is the story of a girl in prison: me,” wrote Shahed, another teenage girl who was also detained in the same al-Khanza detention centre, in the country’s capital Amman.
-“My wish is to live in a place without strict rules, to live free”, she said, “To have stability, to have a job, to be away from trouble and away from violence.”
-At the top of her letter she wrote: “hope behind the steel”.
+“This is the story of a girl in prison: me,” wrote Shahed, another teenage girl, who was detained in the same al-Khanza detention centre in Amman, the country’s capital.
+“My wish is to live in a place without strict rules, to live free,” she said.
+“To have stability, to have a job, to be away from trouble and away from violence.”
+At the top of her letter she wrote “hope behind the steel”.

-Both Madeleine and Shahed were detained under a controversial ‘male guardianship’ system in Jordan that has locked up women and girls for many months at a time without charge or trial, for activities like leaving the family home without permission or for having sex outside marriage.
+Both Madeleine and Shahed were detained under Jordan's controversial ‘male guardianship’ system, which has locked up women and girls for many months at a time without charge or trial, for activities such as leaving the family home without permission or for having sex outside marriage.

 Many remain locked up amid the current pandemic, still waiting for a male guardian (usually their father or another male relative) to ‘bail’ them out.